 - The Belgariad: Teleportation looks stealthy to Muggles, but is so magically disruptive that anyone with Supernatural Sensitivity can "hear" it from miles away, making it absolutely useless for undercover work.

-- The Elenium: The Tamuli: Invoked by the Physical Goddess Aphrael as a joke after people complain about her Stealthy Teleportation.
+- The Tamuli: Invoked by the Physical Goddess Aphrael as a joke after people complain about her Stealthy Teleportation.
 The next time, she manifests with a celestial fanfare and shower of divine light.
+Everyone quickly stops complaining about the stealth teleportation after that.

 - The Wheel of Time: Downplayed and Invoked.
 Thinking Up Portals usually doesn't give any warning at the destination point, which makes Portal Cuts a real hazard, so channelers work out a way to transmit a flash of light and a warning chime before the gateway opens.